EVALUATIVE USABILITY STUDY @ OPTIMIZELY

 "Maybe just tell me the environment I'm in?" — P2

-Navigating a complex product with no A/B testing background was challenging.
-The heavy jargon left us lost at first, but through collaborative problem-solving, taking the initiative asking questions, mapping workflows, and rebuilding our understanding step by step, we gradually built clarity and overcame the confusion.
-Looking back, there are three takeaways I'd carry forward:
+Navigating a complex product with no A/B testing background and heavy jargons was challenging.
+Through collaborative problem-solving, asking questions, mapping workflows, and rebuilding my understanding step by step, I gradually built clarity and overcame the confusion.

-In future studies, I'd build the outlier decision: . why they are included or excluded, into the analysis plan from the start rather than addressing it after data collection.
+In future studies, I'd like to handle outliers more intentionally: building the outlier decision on why they are included or excluded, into the planniing from the start rather than addressing it after data collection.

 More dots?
 Let's connect!